All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Monitoring: - Waist circumference every 4 weeks - IGF-1 levels at baseline and every 3 months - Fasting glucose and HbA1c (Tesamorelin can affect glucose metabolism) - Lipid panel at baseline and follow-up - DEXA or CT scan for precise visceral fat measurement if available

-Who is a good candidate: - Adults with elevated visceral fat (waist circumference over 40 inches for men, 35 inches for women) - People with metabolic syndrome or pre-metabolic risk factors - Those who have not achieved adequate visceral fat reduction through lifestyle alone - Not recommended for people with active pituitary or hypothalamic disease
+Who is a good candidate: - Adults with improved visceral fat (waist circumference over 40 inches for men, 35 inches for women) - People with metabolic syndrome or pre-metabolic risk factors - Those who haven't achieved adequate visceral fat reduction through lifestyle alone - Not recommended for people with active pituitary or hypothalamic disease

 Your can evaluate whether Tesamorelin is appropriate for your situation.